For Sale £995 Teddy

 We’ve hardly spent any training time with him at all and therefore if he was put into a different environment with people / children / noises around him all the time, given time, his “sensitive” side I am sure would disappear.
 He needs to be encouraged to be brave and rewarded accordingly.
 Needs encouraging to try new things and given the time for his brain to compute these things.
 I can only comment on his “now” personality and behaviour and how he behaves with us.
 Any person or animal would change in a different environment and with the right person……

-He currently lives with us in a very quiet rural area so cannot vouch for his reaction to cars, lorries, bikes, sheep, etc !!
-If I get time over the next few days, I’ll lead him up to the nearby B road and see how he reacts to anything, and update this advert.
+He currently lives with us in a very quiet rural area so cannot vouch for his reaction to cars, lorries, bikes, dog walkers etc.

 He lives with another pony who does bully him a bit but he just moves away and doesn’t retaliate – just keeps his distance.
 He did live with a shetland pony for a while and became the “boss” of that relationship – so he has experienced both sides of the coin and is fine with either.